P&F Price Objectives: Horizontal Counts

 Similarly, a Price Objective that forecasts a 300% advance should also be taken with a grain of salt, especially if the stock is not part of the latest bubble.
 As with all indicators and techniques, it is important to confirm your findings with complementary technical analysis tools, such as momentum oscillators and chart patterns.

 Thomas Dorsey's Point & Figure Charting examines the basic ideas and key patterns of P&F charts.
-Dorsey keeps his analysis simple and straightforward; as a relative strength disciple, he devotes a complete chapter to relative strength concepts using P&F charts.
+Dorsey keeps his analysis straightforward; as a relative strength disciple, he devotes a complete chapter to relative strength concepts using P&F charts.
 These concepts are tied in with market indicators and sector rotation tools to provide investors with all they need to construct a portfolio.
 Additionally, Dorsey incorporates lessons on how to use P&F charts with ETFs.